 Introduction: A.B.
 Mask - for a Nurse by a Nurse

 ***This was designed for love, not profit.
 Respect health care workers.
 Please respect my intellectual property.
-All masks made with this pattern are to be donated to healthcare workers in need, please don't try to make money off of this - don't be that guy.
+Please don't try to make money off of this - don't be that guy.

 fabric mask and N95 cover sewing pattern

 designed by a nurse for a nurse

 I make no claims to the effectiveness of the end product.
 Nothing homemade will ever compare to medical grade PPE.
 This is a pattern of last resort.
 If you have access to the proper PPE use that first - obviously.

 Research on the efficacy of fabric masks is conflicting.
 I have found peer reviewed journal articles reporting homemade cotton masks provide measurable filtration of fine particles (Disaster Med Public Health Preparedness.
 2013; 7:413-418).
 I have also read that fabric masks may increase risks of transmission due to moisture buildup and time of virus life on fabric (BMJ Open 2015;5:e006577. doi: 10.1136/bmjopen-2014-006577).
 Please inform yourself as best you can.